NCFE Level 2 Certificate in Creative Studies/Art and Design

 Pastoral care linking to arts practice, target setting, progress and tutorial activities

-The course is an extension of the Subsidiary Diploma and follows on from the 6 unit qualification.
+The course is an extension of the level 3 Foundation Diploma qualification.
 The course offers the opportunity to develop and expand existing skills, knowledge and understanding required to achieve three A levels over a two year duration.
 Learners will be able to progress onto higher education, further education, employment, gap years and voluntary work.
+The course is the second year of the two year programme.